Multiple dialogs can be brought up at the same time.

 Convection dialog up and select Add>Node or the Edit>Copy to add the node.

-drag a box, holding the mouse down.
+and drag a box, holding the mouse down.
 To select one item, just click on it.
-Remember though, a single
+Remember though, a

 Global Undo and Redo – Can undo and redo within dialogs as well as anytime else.